EDUCBA Logo

 Example #2 – Using MAX IF Function in Excel with an array formula

-In this example, we will learn how to use MAX IF function in Excel.
+In this example, we will learn how to use the MAX IF function in Excel.
 Assume that we need to check the largest sales value category wise.
 Using only the max function, we can check only the maximum value, but we cannot check the maximum value category wise if the sales data contain a huge category and sales value.

-In such a case, we can combine MAX and If Function with an array formula so that it makes the task very easier to find out the largest sales value category wise in Excel.
+In such a case, we can combine MAX and If Functions with an array formula so that it makes the task very easier to find out the largest sales value category wise in Excel.

 Example 2